Tornevall/tornevalls-resurs-bank-payment-gateway-for-woocommerce/README.md

 ## CONTRIBUTION ##

-If you'd like to contribute to this project, you can either sign up to [github](https://github.com/Tornevall/tornevalls-resurs-bank-payment-gateway-for-woocommerce/issues) and create an issue or use the old [Bitbucket Tracker](https://tracker.tornevall.net/projects/RWC) to do this on.
+If you'd like to contribute to this project, you can now sign up with [Resurs Bitbucket](https://bitbucket.org/resursbankplugins/resursbank-woocommerce/) and start creating pull requests.
+There are an old issue tracker that will in time be discontinued and replaced with [Resurs JIRA](https://resursbankplugins.atlassian.net/jira/software/c/projects/WOO).
+The old issue tracker is located [here](https://tracker.tornevall.net/projects/RWC) where most of the to-do list still reside.

 ## DOCUMENTS AND LINKS ##